iled/heykitt/README.md

 *Hey KITT!
 Go and fetch some data for me!*

-This repo contains examples of how to programmatically retrieve data of some sources relevant to my research:
+This repo contains examples of how to programmatically retrieve data of some sources relevant to my research.
+The examples are mainly in Python/Jupyter notebooks, and perhaps are ~~crammed with~~ oriented to some case studies I had worked on.

 - SMAP (Soil Moisture Active Passive)
 - Weather Underground